kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 **SPA TECHNICIAN (yawning):**
 "What about the girls?"

-Standing between Mira and the technician, Alva loves physically, wordlessly: a hand resting, a shoulder shielding, a body blocking a man’s gaze.
+Standing between Mira and the technician, Alva gestures, wordlessly: a hand resting, a shoulder shielding, a body blocking a man’s gaze.
 She protects because she knows what it feels like to be unprotected.

 **ALVA (same tone, confidently):**